 Please note: If your family lives in another EU country, it must first be clarified which country is responsible for paying child benefit.
 It is possible that you will receive partial benefits in different EU countries.
 That depends on your family situation.
 Find out more about cross-border cases here.

-The application for child benefit must be submitted to the Family Benefits Office by the parent with whom the child lives.
-Child benefit amounts to 219 Euro per month for the first and second child, 225 Euro for the third child and 250 Euro for each additional child.
+The application for child benefit must be submitted to the Family Benefits Office responsible by the parent with whom the child lives.
+From 1 January 2023, child benefit will be EUR 250 per month for each child.

 Please note: Once the application has been received, the Family Benefits Office will only pay you child benefit retrospectively for the past 6 months.